mattkersley/Responsive-Menu/readme.md

 Their default value appears next to their names, and available values below the description.

 ### combine [true]
-Convert multiple navigation lists into a single dropdown for mobiles [true/false]
+Convert multiple navigation lists into a single dropdown for mobiles.
+Any duplicated links (based on URL's being identical) will be de-duplicated automatically.
+[true/false]

 ### groupPageText ['Main']